H-dropping: History

 There is evidence of h-dropping in texts from the 13th century and later.
 It may originally have arisen through contact with the Norman language, where h-dropping also occurred.
 Puns which rely on the possible omission of the /h/ sound can be found in works by William Shakespeare and in other Elizabethan era dramas.
 It is suggested that the phenomenon probably spread from the middle to the lower orders of society, first taking hold in urban centers.
 It started to become stigmatized, being seen as a sign of poor education, in the 16th or 17th century.

 Geographical distribution

 H-dropping occurs (variably) in most of the dialects of the English language in England and Welsh English, including Cockney, West Country English, West Midlands English (including Brummie), East Midlands English, most of northern England (including Yorkshire and Lancashire), and Cardiff English.
 It is not generally found in Scottish English and Irish English.
-It is also typically absent in certain regions of England and Wales, including Northumberland, East Anglia and most of North Wales.
+It is also typically absent in certain regions of England and Wales, including Northumberland, East Anglia and parts of North and West Wales.

 H-dropping also occurs in some Jamaican English, and perhaps in other Caribbean English (including some of The Bahamas).
 It is not generally found in North American English, although it has been reported in Newfoundland (outside the Avalon Peninsula).
 However, dropping of /h/ from the cluster /hj/ (so that human is pronounced /'juːmən/) is found in some American dialects, as well as in parts of Ireland – see reduction of /hj/.